apollographql/specs-core/core.spec.md

 directive @example(data: example__Data) on FIELD_DEFINITION
 ```

-The prefix MUST NOT be elided within documentation; definitions of schema elements provided within the spec MUST include the default prefix.
+The prefix MUST NOT be elided within documentation; definitions of schema elements provided within the spec MUST include the feature's name as a prefix.

 ## Elements which must be prefixed